 When you see insiders buying a company’s stock in market data, it can be a positive sign.
 You need to dig deeper into the matter and if it’s a positive reason for buying, then you can invest.

-Buying stocks buys insiders reduces the number of stocks held by the general public, due to which, demand of the stock goes up and supply comes down.
+Buying stocks by insiders reduces the number of stocks held by the general public, due to which, demand for the stock goes up and supply comes down.
 This resulted in the stock price higher.